ThwCorbin/vibing/planning/plan.md

 ### Bronze: minimum viable product

-- Nav bar with Home/Vibing, Inspiration, Login, Create Account on all pages
+- Nav bar with Home/Vibing, Inspiration, Sign Up on all pages
 - React Router takes user to routes
-- Model for logging in/signing up (email String, password String)
+- Model for logging in/signing up (user String, password String)
-- Model for vibe (post String, comments Array of Strings)
 - Model for inspiration (name String, quote String)
 - React front end contacts the JSON API on page load
-- API responds with 10 vibes
+- API responds with list of vibes
 - Front end displays vibes and a vibe post/create area
 - User can click button to post a vibe
 - User can click on vibes to CRUD
-- API responds on completion of CRUD operations, and front end displays updated or deleted vibe
+- API responds on completion of CRUD operations
 - Website displays well on a 768x1024 screen and larger

 ### Silver: looks and works better

 - User can click on vibes to CRUD, including reading comments for that vibe, update and deleting vibes or comments, etc.
 - API responds on completion of CRUD operations, and front end displays created comment, updated or deleted post or comment
-- Users name does NOT show with comment
+- Users name does shows with comment
 - Website displays well on small phones
 - CRUD for comments
+- Model for vibe (post String, comments Array of Strings)
 - 10 vibes followed by either click for more or automatically loads
-- API documentation and a link to it on nav bar
-- Search posts via search input
 - Home page is a login page if the user is not logged in
 - Users name shows up with comment
 - Model for vibe (userID String or Number, post String, comments Array of Strings)